Posts for 2025 February

 Install services

-The homboard doesn't do much nowadays, only show images; once you reached this point, and if things build and run, your build environment and target are ready to use.
+The homeboard doesn't do much nowadays, only show images; once you reached this point, and if things build and run, your build environment and target are ready to use.
 Just a few more arcane spells and we're done:

 The target should be ready for production, in only about 30 simple steps!